- SQL Server Express does not support database replication.

-- Unfortunately there is no way to integrate with Mosaic without a Standard version of SQL Server.
+- Unfortunately there is no way to integrate with Mosaic without a Standard or Enterprise version of SQL Server.
 Alternatives you may consider are:

 - Mosaic needs to be able to access your server to complete the integration.
 After this we may request supervised access again for troubleshooting purposes, or to add additional data to your integration to support new features in Mosaic.